hamdielzard/hamdielzard.github.io/README.md

 ### FAQs
 1. **Why use Markdown instead of a word editor like Microsoft Word?**
 > Markdown is significantly lighter and easier to read for a computer and a human.
-It also has a very small learning curve and can be opened and viewed even without a Markdown viewer.
-Word files tend to be complicated to be understood by a computer, and usually require software like Microsoft Office.
-Another benefit is that it is far easier to modify on the go.
+It also has a very small learning curve and can be opened and viewed without a Markdown viewer.
+Word files tend to be complicated to be hosted on the internet.

 2. **Why is my resume not showing up?**
 > Make sure that your `resume.md` file exists under `content/posts`.
 If you follow the right commands exactly, it should be placed right there.
 Also make sure that in the theme configuration under `themes/config/_default/config.toml` the resume link under the files variable is not misspelled.
 If you copy pasted my given config.toml this should not be affected.